MatthiasValvekens/pyHanko/docs/known-issues.rst

 * Expand, polish and rigorously test the validation functionality.
   The test suite covers a variety of scenarios already, but the difference checker in particular is still far from perfect.
+* LTV validation was implemented ad-hoc, and likely does not fully adhere to the PAdES specification.
+This will require some effort to implement correctly.
+  In the meantime, you should treat the result as a pyHanko-specific interpretation of the validity of the chain of trust based on the validation info present in the file, not as a final judgment on whether the signature complies with any particular PAdES profile.
 * The most lenient document modification policy (i.e. addition of comments and annotations) is not supported.
   Comments added to a signed PDF will therefore be considered "unsafe" changes,